maunium/mau.fi/blog/posts/2025-08-16-mautrix-release.md

 ## Bridges
-The legacy provisioning APIs (`/_matrix/provision/v1` and `../v2`) are now formally deprecated in all megabridges and will be released in next month's releases.
+The legacy provisioning APIs (`/_matrix/provision/v1` and `../v2`) are now formally deprecated in all megabridges and will be removed in next month's releases.
 Anyone using the legacy APIs should migrate to the `/v3` [Megabridge provisioning API] immediately.